 Unlike other Yorkshire cities, more notably Huddersfield, Leeds, and Wakefield, the bus and train stations are combined at the Interchange.
 This allows for greater flexibility of transport out of the city.

 Some of the bus services run to local destinations and suburbs of the city.
 Other services, such as the National Express coaches, travel nationwide while the Bharat buses take passengers to places such as Derby, Leicester, and Slough.

 There are free city buses available throughout the city centre.
 These run to the city’s university, college, and Forster Square station.

-Bradford University was founded in 1832 as a Mechanics Institute.
-50 years later it was renamed Bradford Technical College.
-Then, in 1966, it was given a royal charter and became the UK’s 40th university.
+Bradford University was founded in 1832 as a Mechanics Institute because there was a demand within the town for skilled workers.
+50 years later, it was renamed Bradford Technical College.
+In 1966, the university was given a royal charter and became the UK’s 40th university.

-The institution has created a reputation for its research in peace and conflict.
-In 1973, this was established as a course making it the first in the country to study this area.
+Since opening, the institution has created itself a reputation for its research in peace and conflict.
+It became an established course in 1973, making it the university in the country to allow people to study and specialise in this area.

-In 1979 the institution won the University Challenge.
-Bradford took home the title after they beat Lancaster University in the final.
+In 1979, the institution took part in the University Challenge and won.
+Bradford took home the title after beating Lancaster University in the final.